wilbowma/pgmp/rackpgmp/README.md

 pgme
 ====

-A library for Profile-Guided Meta-programming, in Racket.
+A library for Profile-Guided Meta-Programming, in Racket.

 `tests` contains a set of tests and microbenchmarks, which do not represent real world programs.

+`examples` contains a set of examples using the pgmp library.

-`cd tests; racket run.rkt` runs the test and microbenchmark suite.
+`make test` will run the test and microbenchmark suite; it might take a while.

+`make examples` will run the examples; it will not take very long.